-Minnesota school districts and farmers have the opportunity to help improve the health and education of Minnesota school children.
+Minnesota school districts and farmers help improve the health and education of Minnesota school children.
 These tools and resources will help ensure healthy and safe foods are available in cafeterias across the state.

-MISA Publications Catalog — Minnesota Institute of Sustainable Agriculture — Three publications in this catalog are of especial interest:
+MISA Publications Catalog, Minnesota Institute of Sustainable Agriculture — Three publications in this catalog are of special interest:

-- Pack Shed Rules: Harvest Crew Handbook — This manual will help you understand post-harvest handling concepts such as food safety and the 4 W’s: Workers, Waste, Water, and Wildlife.
+- Pack Shed Rules: Harvest Crew Handbook will help you understand post-harvest handling concepts such as food safety and the 4 W’s: Workers, Waste, Water and Wildlife.

-- Harvest-to-Sale Vegetable Handling — This presentation and the companion handouts were designed to help growers understand how to get produce from the field to the point of sale at the highest quality.
+- Harvest-to-Sale Vegetable Handling helps growers understand how to get produce from the field to the point of sale at the highest quality.

-Legal Issues Impacting Farm to School and School Garden Programs in Minnesota (PDF) — Public Health Law Center at Mitchel Hamline School of Law — This legal synopsis provides an overview of the key legal issues involved in farm to school and school garden programs in Minnesota.
+Legal Issues Impacting Farm to School and School Garden Programs in Minnesota (PDF), Public Health Law Center at Mitchel Hamline School of Law, provides an overview of the key legal issues involved in farm to school and school garden programs in Minnesota.

-New Farmers — United States Department of Agriculture — An online portal that provides assistance to beginning farmers and ranchers.
+New Farmers, United States Department of Agriculture, is an online portal that provides assistance to beginning farmers and ranchers.
 The portal includes links to training, financing, technical assistance, and other support services.

 Wholesale Success: A Farmer’s Guide to Selling, Post Harvest Handling, and Packing Produce, FamilyFarmed.org — This 316-page book is the definitive training source on selling into wholesale markets.
 It includes topics such as Cleaning, Drying, and Curing Produce; Traceability; Packing Shed Design; and Maintaining the Cold Chain.
 Single manuals are $70 + $10 shipping and handling.